AntaraChat/Bike_Sharing_Case_Study/README.md

 # Bike_Sharing_Case_Study
-- This case study is based on Predictive Analysis and Linear Regression(Machine Learning)
+- This case study is based on Predictive Analytics and Linear Regression(Machine Learning)
 - It also consists of a seperate pdf file that has answers to all the subjective questions that were given to us as part of the assignment.
 - I have done this case study as part of the Executive PG Diploma program of UpGrad in collaboration with IIIT Bangalore .